danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 The Hackathon and Code Sprint have become popular activities before a physical meeting.
 Would they still exist for a virtual meeting?

+## Other Physical Meeting Elements

+In a typical IETF physical meeting, there are other meetings and activities that occur alongside the meetings of Working Groups and BOFs.
+These include:

+- Newcomers Meet and Greet
+- Welcome Reception
+- Bits-N-Bites
+- Thursday Lunch Speaker Series
+- Social Event

+Do any of these additional sessions still make sense in a virtual meeting?

+The Thursday Lunch Speaker Series (by the Host organization)  could continue as webinar-style presentations.
+But the other elements involve face-to-face interaction that would be difficult in a virtual setting.

+## Sessions by non-IETF groups

+Other organizations sometimes hold meetings during the time of the IETF physical meeting and often use the same venue.
+For example, the Internet Society usually offers an "ISOC@IETF Briefing Panel" during the Tuesday lunch break.
+At some IETF meetings groups have shown films or scheduled other meetings.
+These are not IETF meetings, but make use of the opportunity of having the IETF attendees available.

+Do these sessions still make sense?
+Would we offer the IETF virtual meeting infrastructure to groups to use when it is not being used for IETF meetings?

 ## Remote Hubs